 What is Futsal?
 Everything You Need to Know

-Futsal is a smaller, faster, and action packed version of the beautiful game that will leave you breathless and wanting more.
-Futsal is usually played indoors on hard surfaces and in a much smaller pitch, or court, compared to a full-sized soccer field.
+Futsal is a smaller, faster, and action-packed version of the beautiful game that will leave you breathless and wanting more.
+Futsal is usually played indoors on hard surfaces and on a much smaller pitch or court than a full-sized soccer field.

 Futsal History

-The original full sized soccer game was officially established in the late 1800s and futsal was born soon after.
-Futsal originated in South America, Uruguay almost nine decades ago, and has evolved from a local pastime to a globally recognized sport.
+The original full-sized soccer game was officially established in the late 1800s, and futsal was born soon after.
+Futsal originated in Uruguay, South America, almost 90 years ago, and has evolved from a local pastime into a globally recognized sport.

-The creator, Juan Carlos Ceriani, had a vision for an indoor football competition at YMCAs which laid the groundwork for what would eventually become Futsal.
-Futsal’s growth owes much to its fast-paced format and emphasis on technical skills in tight spaces.
+The creator, Juan Carlos Ceriani, had a vision for an indoor football competition at YMCAs, which laid the groundwork for what would eventually become modern Futsal.
+Futsal’s growth and popularity owe much to its fast-paced format and emphasis on technical skills in tight spaces.

-Its roots in Montevideo, Uruguay continue to inspire millions worldwide and more and more soccer players are taking advantage of the many benefits of Futsal.
+Its roots in Montevideo, Uruguay, continue to inspire millions worldwide,, and more and more soccer players are taking advantage of Futsal’s many benefits.

 Benefits of Playing Futsal

-If you are a serious aspiring soccer player, a youth player, or even a beginner to either of these two sports, playing futsal has tons of benefits that you will not want to miss out on.
+If you are a serious aspiring soccer player, a youth player, or even a beginner in either of these two sports, playing futsal offers tons of benefits you will not want to miss out on.

 Rules of Futsal

-Now that you are a bit more familiar with futsal history as well as some of its main benefits, let’s discuss some of the main rules of futsal.
+Now that you are a bit more familiar with futsal history and some of its main benefits, let’s discuss its main rules.

 Time

-- Similar to water polo, the regulation time for Futsal is two twenty minute halves and a 15 minute half time break in between.
+• Similar to water polo, the regulation time for Futsal is two 20-minute halves, with a 15-minute half-time break in between.

-- Depending on the type of match being played the game will either go into extra time or it will end in a draw if both teams have scored the same amount of goals
+• Depending on the type of match being played, the game will either go into extra time, or it will end in a draw if both teams have scored the same number of goals

 The Field

-- A futsal court has two goalkeeper boxes, a halfway line, two touch lines (longer sides of the field) and two goal lines (shorter sides of the field).
+• A futsal court has two goalkeeper boxes, a halfway line, two touch lines (the longer sides of the field), and two goal lines (the shorter sides of the field).

-- The penalty area, or the goal box, is a quarter circle and it has one penalty mark at the 6m line from the midpoint between the goalposts and equidistant from them.
+• The penalty area, or the goal box, is a quarter-circle, with one penalty mark at the 6m line from the midpoint between the goalposts, equally distant from them.

-- There is also a second penalty mark that is 10 m from the midpoint between the goalposts and equidistant from them.
+• There is also a second penalty mark, 10 m from the midpoint between the goalposts and equidistant from them.

 Restarting Play after Out-of-Bounds

-- A corner kick occurs in the same way a corner kick works in a full sized game.
+• A corner kick occurs in the same way as a corner kick works in a full-sized game.

 Squad Composition and Substitutions

-- Usually there are unlimited substitutions which can occur at any time during play, with players entering and exiting through the designated substitution zone in front of their team’s bench.
+• Usually, unlimited substitutions can occur at any time during play, with players entering and exiting through the designated substitution zone in front of their team’s bench.

 Fouls, Misconduct, and Fair Play

-- Indirect free kicks are awarded for foul play such as dangerous play or impeding opponents, while direct free kicks result from more serious offenses like kicking or tripping opponents.
+• Indirect free kicks are awarded for dangerous play or impeding opponents, while direct free kicks result from more serious offenses, such as kicking or tripping opponents.

-- Similar to the full sized game, yellow cards signal a warning for misconduct while a red card means ejection from the game.
+• Similar to the full-sized game, yellow cards signal a warning for misconduct, while red cards result in ejection from the game.

-- Accumulated fouls, recorded throughout each half, can lead to direct free kicks for the opposing team, similar to the rules in basketball and foul accumulations.
+• Accumulated fouls, recorded throughout each half, can result in direct free kicks for the opposing team, similar to basketball’s foul accumulation rules.

 Goalkeeper Rules

-- The goalkeeper is the only player that can use their hands if they are inside their own penalty area.
+• The goalkeeper is the only player who can use their hands within their own penalty area.

-- Like in the full sized game, goalkeepers must wear a jersey that is different from the rest of their team.
+• As in the full-sized game, goalkeepers must wear a jersey different from the rest of their team.

 Equipment for Futsal